-The format requires matrices being grouped for later, optional chaining.
+The format requires matrices being grouped in so-called PSSM family models for later, optional chaining; see Section 3.1.2.
 A group of PSSMs must be surrounded by BEGIN GROUP and END lines.
 If your application context does not require grouping, just start the library file with a BEGIN GROUP line and end it with a final END after the END of the last PSSM.
 This declares all PSSMs in the file to belong to the same group.